-The cereal market, as we know, is a cutthroat market where competitors fiercely compete for razor thin margins.
-Companies’ competing in the industry have to heavily focus on its pricing strategies to entice customers.
+The cereal market, as we know, is a cutthroat market where competitors fiercely compete for razor-thin margins.
+Companies competing in the industry have to heavily focus on their pricing strategies to entice customers.
 As a result, companies’ profitability margins are minimal.

 Moreover, Cap’N Crunch faces stiff competition and is failing to stand out.
 General Mills and Kellogg’s are currently dominating the market with much more popular brands such as Cheerios, Corn Flakes, and Froot Loops.
 Cap’N Crunch’s poor market share and weak positioning makes it an unattractive brand for PepsiCo’s overall business performance.

 Moreover, the cereal industry in the US is currently in decline, as customers are opting for healthier choices such as Greek yogurt and healthier snack options for breakfast.
-While at one-point cereals where a standard in America’s breakfast table, it’s starting to lose its popularity – suggesting that the cereal industry has little potential for future growth.
+While at one-point cereals were a standard in America’s breakfast table, is starting to lose their popularity – suggesting that the cereal industry has little potential for future growth.